Housing Task Force 2017

 GET INVOLVED: Sign up to stay involved in the final results, and join lists to get involved in student advisory groups that are being planned.

 CONTACT: If you have questions about the student housing survey or the housing project, please contact us.

 UC Berkeley Housing Master Plan Task Force draft report

-2017 Student Housing Survey results (to be released - July)
+2017 Student Housing Survey results (to be released later this year.)